-Given the Boomers' legacy of mismanagement and misappropriation, how have we gone so long without some sort of counterrevolution?
-Part of the answer, as we saw in Chapter 7, is that the Boomers still have great raw political power and will for some time-and as to the entitlement budget, they have the support of their elders.
-Another significant explanation is that, in classic sociopathic fashion, the Boomers have engaged in a campaign of deceit, reaching into their wunderkammer of generational duplicity to offer consoling fictions to the population they govern.
-The mendacious disingenuous financial dialogue assortment includes maintaining the expropriations necessary to fund the Boomers' insatiable consumer appetites and stretches to oppressive political discourse designed to squelch debate (carefully packaged in the form of sensitivity to the various shibboleths of the Right and Left).
+They are frequently deceitful and manipulative in order to gain personal profit or pleasure...
+They may repeatedly lie... con others, or malinger...
+They may display a glib, superficial charm and can be quite verbally facile (e.g., using technical terms or jargon that might impress someone who is unfamiliar with the topic). -DSM-V sociopathic fashion, the Boomers have engaged in a campaign of deceit, reaching into their wunderkammer of generational duplicity to offer consoling fictions to the population they govern.
+The mendacious assortment includes disingenuous financial dialogue essential to maintaining the expropriations necessary to fund the Boomers' insatiable consumer appetites and stretches to oppressive political discourse designed to squelch debate (carefully packaged in the form of sensitivity to the various shibboleths of the Right and Left).
 In the event mere words fail to lull the electorate, the Boomers have resorted to outright oppressions made by the state's monopolies on the money supply and violence, and whether the labels be "crisis management" or "law and order," the oppressive effect is the same.
 When all other options have been exhausted, the Boomers simply ignore problems whose greatest effects will fall outside their lifetimes and are of correspondingly little concern.